gautam1998/Deep_learning_based_food_blog/README.md

-# WEB-Tech-2

-Food blog website using Vanilla Javascript, HTML, CSS front end and Flask-MongoDB Backend.
-Users can sign up to the website and upload posts of food which involves uploading photos, writing descriptions and captions.
-Users can be searched for and their posts and can be commented on.
-Using Resnet50 object detection the food can be recognized and their names returned with hashtags to provide some captioning automation.

-1) Setup flask on your machine
-2) Setup MongoDB and create the collections
-2) Run api.py, image.py as 2 separate flask servers on different ports
-3) The website is hosted on the api.py flask server.
-4) The image.py server is used as the ML component(Food recognition) in the project.
+This project aims at creating a smart food blog using JavaScript, HTML, CSS, MongoDB, flask, and TensorFlow.

+Features of the project :
+1) Users can sign up and create an account that will be registered on the backend.
+2) Users can upload images and write comments and descriptions for their posts.
+3) Users can search for other user's posts and can like and comment on their posts.
+4) The blog has a smart component that can automatically generate captions for the posts.